gauxs/sysd/hld/storage/redis/README.md

 ## Redis Modules and Usecases

-1. RediSearch

-- RediSearch adds a secondary index, a query engine, and a full-text search to Redis
+1. RediSearch: adds a secondary index, a query engine, and a full-text search to Redis
-- Data Model: Index, query, and search in Redis Hashes
+   - data model: index, query, and search in Redis Hashes
-- Use Cases:
-  - Real-time indexes
-  - Product catalogue search
+   - use Cases: Real-time indexes | Product catalogue search | Site search
-  - Site search

-2. RedisJSON

-- RedisJSON adds native support for storing and retrieving JSON documents at the speed of Redis.
+2. RedisJSON: adds native support for storing and retrieving JSON documents at the speed of Redis
 - Data Model: JSON Document
 - Use Cases:
   - Content management